 The war in Ukraine has inflated oil and gas prices, negatively affecting European consumers and businesses alike.

-In particular, Russia’s recent cut in natural gas supplies to Europe has sent prices skyrocketing and raised fears of a blackout that could force governments to ration power to factories in order to avoid the crisis’s impact on homes, schools and hospitals.
+In particular, Russia’s recent cut in natural gas supplies to Europe has sent prices skyrocketing and raised fears of a blackout that might force governments to ration power to factories in order to avoid the crisis’s impact on homes, schools and hospitals.

 Robin Brooks, chief economist at the International Banking Group’s Institute for Trade Finance, wrote on Twitter this week that the war in Ukraine dealt a “physical blow to Europe, undermining Germany’s growth model that relies on cheap Russian energy.”